sethtroisi/ecm-db/README.md

 Features to name a few

 * Canceling other stage2 curves when factor found
+* Email reports, Progress Reports
+* parselling out resume files
+* Running multiple curves per innovation
+  * Seems not to matter much for resuming stage 1, maybe more important if running stage 1 and 2 together.

 Difficulties

 * Lots of code to communicate with ecm
-  * Lots of code related to setting arguments
+  * Lots of code related to arguments
     * maxmem: Learning from prime95 it's a hard problem to choose optimal memory split between workers.
+* globals Ugh
+*

 ## Open Questions